-In addition, we have started to get our customers more involved in procurement decisions.
-Last year we involved 9 residents in varying capacities in our procurement activities such as 'bidders days interviews and tender scoring for our Customer Relationship Management (CRM) system and our property contractors and estates services.
-Our procurement team are working to create a customer engagement framework for procurement exercises, providing guidance and training to residents who wish to become more involved in choosing which suppliers that MTVH wish to appoint.
+Customers have continued to be involved in procurement decisions.
+Residents in varying capacities have been engaged in our procurement activities such as 'bidders days interviews and tender scoring for our Customer Relationship Management (CRM) system and our property contractors and estates services.